 The Family is beautifully shot.
 I experienced the isolation that the characters were feeling on their homestead.
 The family believes they aren’t allowed to leave the property, creating an almost claustrophobic viewing experience.
 The film's sense of unease is also aided by Dillon Baldassero's sinister and unearthly score.

 Aside from the cinematography, what stood out to me was the ensemble cast and their convincing performances.
 Nigel Bennett, who plays the religious zealot Father, is fantastic in his domineering role as the family’s patriarch, while Toni Ellwand’s portrayal of Mother is even more unsettling than Kate Dickie’s contemptuous performance as Katherine in The Witch.
-The biggest surprise for me was Jenna Warren’s portrayal of Abigail.
-I found her to be unlikeable early on but by the end, she grew to be my favorite character.
-Benjamin Charles Watson’s Caleb was the biggest disappointment, not due to his performance, but rather because earlier in the film, his character is central to the narrative who is quickly left by the wayside.
+The biggest surprise was Jenna Warren’s portrayal of Abigail.
+She's unlikeable early on but by the end, she grew to be my favorite character.
+Benjamin Charles Watson’s Caleb was the biggest disappointment, not due to his performance, but rather because earlier in the film, his character is central to the narrative.
+Yet, he is quickly left by the wayside.
 I would have liked to see a better arc for his character and not the ending that he received.

 The Family won’t be for everyone.
-It is a slow burn that I'd neither define as having an epic payoff or much rewatchability.
-However, fans of other thrillers in the same vein as The Lighthouse (2019) will enjoy it despite its somewhat derivative nature.
+It is a slow burn without an epic payoff and doesn't offer much to recommend viewing it twice.
+However, for those intrigued by thrillers in the same vein as The Lighthouse (2019), it may be enjoyable despite its somewhat derivative nature.
 It’s unique enough to keep audiences engaged with its cinematography and performances.